Skip to content

 How the two models relate

-WorkflowSignalMapping and SignalDefinition serve different roles in the signal architecture, but they share the same s namespace in CEL expressions.
+WorkflowSignalMapping and StepIODefinition serve different roles, but they all interact through the same CEL context.

 (workflow-level) (validator/step-level)